kokkos/kokkos-kernels/README.md

 ````
 KokkosKernels_ENABLE_OPTION
 ````
-with options capitalized.
+with options capitalized at the end.
 Almost all Kokkos Kernels options determine whether ETI is used with a particular datatype, e.g.
 ````
 -DKokkosKernels_INST_DOUBLE=On